petridish123/CS201R_CS111/README.md

 - All other assignments were due before the final.
 - Figure out what those weird columns mean.
 - *Whatever else you guys wanna put here*

+For data analysis, I created a testing and training set.
+# **PLEASE ONLY USE THE TRAINING SET**
+As for your analysis, remove any columns you see that hinder the assessment, But I did edit the data to only have what we are going to us.
+## I SUGGEST USING A REGRESSOR, NOT A CLASSIFIER